 Why the loss of colour shouldn’t mean loss of confidence

-Of the many skin conditions which could affect anyone of us, few cause anxiety as Vitiligo(vit-ih-LIE-go).
-However, it is important to note, however, that the condition is nothing but harmless discolouration of the skin, which usually gets bigger with time.
+Of the many skin conditions which could affect any of us, few cause anxiety as Vitiligo(vit-ih-LIE-go).
+However, it is important to note that the condition is nothing but harmless discolouration of the skin, which usually gets bigger with time.
 The condition can affect the skin of any part of the body, including hair and the inside of the mouth.
-It would be helpful to gain a closer understanding, in order to dispel some of the myths and fears surrounding vitiligo, and also to arrive at a realistic acceptance of the condition.
+It would be helpful to gain a closer understanding to dispel some of the myths and fears surrounding vitiligo and arrive at a realistic acceptance of the condition.

-Vitiligo is a condition in which the skin loses its normal colour resulting in depigmentation and pale white patches.
+Vitiligo is a long term auto-immune disease in which the skin loses its normal colour resulting in depigmentation and pale white patches.
 Additionally, the hair in these regions also loses pigment and turns white.
 This could occur anywhere on the body, and most people with vitiligo have white patches in multiple areas.
-Vitiligo can be localised to a few body areas or generalized as a widely distributed loss of colour, but the size and the number of patches can vary from person to person.
+Vitiligo can be localized to a few body areas or generalized as a widely distributed loss of colour, but the size and the number of patches can vary from person to person.
 The onset of vitiligo happens in the early mid-twenties before the age of 30 though it can appear at any age and tends to progress over time with larger areas of the skin losing pigment.

 Hair and skin colour are determined by melanin.
 Our skin normally contains melanocytes, or pigment cells, which are more or less evenly distributed and produce the melanin that gives the skin its characteristic colour.
-What happens in vitiligo is that melanocytes are destroyed, resulting in the loss of colour, leaving the area white.
+In vitiligo, melanocytes are destroyed, resulting in the loss of colour, leaving the area white.

 What causes vitiligo?

 The exact cause of vitiligo is not known.
 Some attribute it to the lack of melanin, which is the pigment in the skin.
-Medical research has not yet put a finger on what precisely sets off the destruction of melanocytes.
+Medical research has not yet put the finger on what precisely sets off the destruction of melanocytes.
 However, multiple theories exist – a prominent one being that it is an autoimmune disease.
-Your body’s immune system mistakenly attacks some part of your own body; in this case, setting out to destroy the melanocytes.
+In this case, your body’s immune system mistakenly attacks some part of your body, setting out to destroy the melanocytes.

 “Am I at risk for vitiligo?”

 Globally, about 1% of people are affected by vitiligo.
 In most cases, vitiligo develops early in life, between the ages of 10 and 30 years.
 Ninety-five percent of those affected will develop it before 40.
-Vitiligo doesn’t discriminate by gender nor by race, although loss of pigmentation is more noticeable in people with darker skin.
+Vitiligo doesn’t discriminate by gender or by race, can affect any skin type, and is more noticeable in people with darker skin.
 While vitiligo is not contagious or life-threatening, it can be a constant source of anxiety and stress for those afflicted in terms of self-image and self-esteem.

 Symptoms of vitiligo